 PRECAUTIONS FOR AIR CONDITIONING

 Use an approved refrigerant recovery unit any time the air conditioning system must be discharged.
-Refer to "HFC-134a (R-134a) Service Procedure", HA-122, for specific instructions.
+Refer to HA-122 (with auto A/C) or HA-231 (with manual A/C), "HFC-134a (R-134a) Service Procedure".